Back to overview

 1. Detection at minute level: The backtest first checks minute by minute whether an exit condition (stop loss, take profit, custom exit) was triggered within the interval.

-2. Drilldown into the exit minute: Once the relevant minute is identified, it is resolved at second level.
-SPAIKE analyzes the second-by-second data within that minute and determines the exact trigger moment.
+2. Drilldown into the exit minute: Once the relevant minute is identified, it is resolved further.
+Depending on your setting, SPAIKE either analyzes the second-by-second data within that minute or goes one step deeper to tick level to determine the exact trigger moment.

-The result: a backtest that shows not just whether your exit triggered, but exactly when – and at what price.
+The result: a backtest that shows not just whether your exit triggered, but in which tick – and at what price.

 A concrete example: you sell an SPX put credit spread with 0DTE.
 Your stop loss is set at 200% of the entry premium.
 At 2:32 PM volatility spikes sharply.

-• With Second Drilldown: SPAIKE detects that the stop loss triggered at 2:32:18 PM and uses the price at that exact moment.
-The result is reliable.
+• With Drilldown and tick price: SPAIKE detects that the stop loss triggered at 2:32:18 PM and uses the actual tick price at that moment for the result calculation.
+This shows what the market was actually offering at that point in time.

 The data foundation: 9 years, 0–365 DTE, second-level resolution

 All of the above features would be worthless without the right data foundation.
-SPAIKE works with historical options data from ThetaData with these characteristics:
+SPAIKE works with historical options data from Premium-Data with these characteristics:

 • Time range: Up to 9 years of historical data